Strange Light | 2021

 Filed Under: Desperately trying to put that fourth wall back together

 I really and truly wanted to love this as much as everyone else, but as should come as a surprise to literally no one, I did not.
-I liked it enough, but a couple things were throwing me off the whole time – it reads like two different books, the pacing is all over the place and the anthology-style chapters became repetitive because there really didn’t seem to be a point.
+I liked it enough, but a few things were throwing me off – it reads like two different books, the pacing is all over the place and the anthology-style chapters became repetitive because there really didn’t seem to be a point.

-I guess the point could be that bad things happen to the LGTBQ+ community and there never is a real reason; it’s predictable and constant only because of cruelty – the cruelty is the point.
+I mean, I guess the point could be that bad things happen to the LGTBQ+ community and there really never is a “good” reason; it’s predictable and constant exists because of cruelty – the cruelty is the point.

 But maybe that’s too subversive for my weed-addled brain, so I struggled to be totally engaged.